ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

 Fragmented - Large parts of the memory may be absent, while other parts are remembered in vivid detail.

-Recalled by sensory triggers or later understanding - Memories that have been repressed may suddenly emerge in the context of a similar sensory sensation--hearing the sound of a similar door closing, or touch that feels the same.
+Recalled by sensory triggers or later understanding - Memories that have been lost to conscious memory may suddenly emerge in the context of a similar sensory sensation--hearing the sound of a similar door closing, or touch that feels the same.
 Memories may also be recalled when the ability to understand and code them emerges--for example, in a dream, or when they see a movie depicting sexual foreplay.

 Dissociation: Sexual trauma is so overwhelming, and children are so powerless to escape physically, that many children survive by escaping mentally.
 Dissociation is a powerful coping mechanism, but it sometimes causes dissociative amnesia.
-It isn’t unusual for memories to be stored only in the subconscious part of the brain for long periods of time.
+It is a normal reaction for traumatic memories to be stored only in the subconscious part of the brain for long periods of time.
 Based on current research, it is estimated that at least 10% of child sexual abuse survivors will experience periods of failing to recall their abuse, followed by delayed recall.
 However, it is rare that an individual will recall sexual abuse that never happened.

 Memories and Parents’ Dilemma: Parents understandably want to know what happened, to guide them in responding appropriately to both children.
 Unfortunately, it may be impossible to get a clear picture of the situation.
 Parents may have to make decisions and take action based only on a general idea of what happened.
 The picture may become more clear over time.
 In many cases, parents will have to learn to live with a lot of unknowns.